 - Talk to a doctor online

-- Polyps found during colonoscopy
+- Polyps found on colonoscopy what does that mean

 - Blisters found during colonoscopy